 Air compressors are devices which convert the air under normal pressure and temperature to ultra- purified air at a very high pressure under the compressed state.
 It consists of a pneumatic motor which pressurizes the air and stores it in the storage tank of the compressor.
 It works on the principle of block and piston arrangement.
-To understand what types of air compressors are on the market today, visit this website.

 Air compressors generally come in these categories:

 - HPACs or High-pressure Air Compressors with a maximum pressure of 1000 psi or even more.